ichishira/HETMAP/README.md

 ## Workflow

-The workflow consists of the following three steps.
+The workflow consists of the following three steps, each with its expected directory structure for inputs and outputs.

 ### 1. Patch Extraction from WSIs

-This step extracts patches from WSIs while maintaining a consistent magnification.
+This step extracts smaller image patches from the large WSI files at a consistent magnification.

 - **Directory:** `TCGA_wsi_patch/`
 - **Process:**
-    1. The `make_files_for_patch.ipynb` notebook reads the magnification level from the slides and creates text files listing the samples to be processed.
-Patches are extracted at a size of 224x224 pixels for 20x samples and 448x448 pixels for 40x samples.
+    1. The `make_files_for_patch.ipynb` notebook reads slide information to generate lists of samples to process.
+    2. The `create_patches_fp.py` script from the `CLAM` repository is used for patch extraction.

+- **Example Directory Structure & Command:**

+  - **Input:** A directory containing your WSI files.
+    ```
+    /path/to/wsi_slides/
+    ├── sample_A.svs
+    └── sample_B.svs
+    ```

-    2. Execute the patching script from the `CLAM` repository.
-The `--patch_size` should be adjusted based on the slide's magnification.
+  - **Command:** The `--patch_size` should be adjusted based on the slide's magnification (e.g., 224 for 20x, 448 for 40x).

-- **Example Command:**
     ```bash
     python ../CLAM/create_patches_fp.py \
         --source /path/to/wsi_slides/ \